 We had spent a lot of time camping prior to kids, but never got back to doing it once we had our kids.
 We spent a large portion of our time in Utah camping with kids.

-Between camping by the river in Zion with incredible views and the fun campground staff in Moab, it was a camping trip we all loved!
+Between camping by the river in Zion National Park with incredible views and the fun campground staff in Moab, it was a camping trip we all loved!

 The Mighty 5 Utah National Parks with Kids

-While Bryce Canyon has some of the most impressive views, the other areas definitely held their own.
-The Angel’s Palace and Panorama trail in Kodachrome Basin State park were super fun for the kids.
+While Bryce Canyon has some of the most impressive views, the other hiking areas definitely held their own.
+The Angel’s Palace and Panorama trail in Kodachrome Basin State Park were super fun for the kids.
 In the Red Canyon area, we highly recommend the Golden Wall Trail.

 Where to Stay in Bryce Canyon NP: We stayed just minutes outside the park’s gate at the Best Western Plus Ruby Inn.
-This rustic, massive hotel complex is good value for the money, considering its amazing location.
-The Ruby Inn offers great amenities for the kids, with an indoor swimming pool, hot tub and a very well stocked gift shop with groceries and all kinds of stuff your kids will beg you for.
+This rustic hotel is good value for the money, considering its amazing location.
+The Ruby Inn offers great amenities for the kids: an indoor swimming pool, hot tub and a very well stocked gift shop with groceries.

 Zion National Park has many short easy hikes that are fun for kids.
-While we weren’t able to hike the Narrows, we still made sure to hike the Riverside Walk.
-This hike was short enough that we were able to also hike the Lower Emerald Pool trail in the afternoon.
+While we weren’t able to hike the famous Narrows hike, we still made sure to hike the Riverside Walk.
+This hike was short enough that we were able to also hike the Lower Emerald Pool Trail in the afternoon.

-Hiking the Watchman trail with kids was more of a challenge, but the views from the top more than made up for the effort.
-As did spotting the California Condors flying up above.
+Hiking the Watchman Trail with kids was more of a challenge, but the views from the top more than made up for the effort.
+We also loved spotting California condors overhead

-Though Angels Landing wasn’t a possibility for all of us, one of us had to hike Angels Landing while in Zion NP.
-Thankfully Dan was able to keep the kids busy hiking the Weeping Rock trail, the Grotto trail and finishing up on the Pa’rus trail.
+Though Angels Landing wasn’t a possibility for our kids, one of us had to hike Angels Landing while in Zion National Park.
+Thankfully Dan was able to keep the kids busy hiking the Weeping Rock Trail, the Grotto Trail and finishing up on the Pa’rus Trail.

-We also did an easy hike called Northgate Peaks in the Kolob Canyon section of Zion.
-This was our way of escaping the crowds on a day we knew would be extra busy in Zion NP.
+We also did an easy hike called Northgate Peaks in the Kolob Terrace area of Zion.
+This was our way of escaping the crowds on a day we knew would be extra busy in Zion National Park.

 Where to Stay in Zion National Park: We camped at the Zion Canyon Campground and RV Resort near Springdale Shuttle Stop 3.